 Table 6.
-Cyanide Action Plan
+Cvanide Action Plan

-Task Compliance Date 1.
+Table 6.
+Cyamue Action Fian Task Compliance Date 1.
 Review Potential Cyanide Sources Submit an up-to-date inventory of potential cyanide sources.
-If no cyanide source is identified, tasks 2 and 3, below, are not required unless the Discharger receives a request to discharge detectable levels of cyanide to the sewer.
-In this case, notify the Executive Officer and implement tasks 2 and 3.
-With annual pollution prevention report due February 28, 2019 2.
+If no cyanide source is identified, Tasks 2 and 3, below, are not required unless the Discharger receives a request to discharge detectable levels of cyanide to the sewer.
+In this case, notify the Executive Officer and implement Tasks 2 and 3.
+With annual pollution minimization program report due February 28, 2020 2.
 Implement Cyanide Control Program Implement a control program to minimize cyanide discharges consisting, at a minimum, of the following elements: a.
 Inspect each potential source to assess the need to include that source in the control program. b.
 Inspect sources included in the control program annually.
 Inspection elements may be based on U.S. EPA guidance, such as Industrial User Inspection and Sampling Manual for POTWs (EPA 831-B-94-01). c.
 Develop and distribute educational materials regarding the need to prevent cyanide discharges to sources included in the control program. d.
 Prepare an emergency monitoring and response plan to be implemented if a significant cyanide discharge occurs.
-If the plant influent cyanide concentration exceeds 9.0 μg/L, the Discharger shall collect a follow-up sample within 5 days of becoming aware of the laboratory results.
-If the results of the followup sample also exceed 9.0 μg/L, then a "significant cyanide discharge" is occurring.
-Implementation shall be ongoing 3.
-Implement Additional Measures If the Regional Water Board notifies the Discharger that ambient monitoring shows cyanide concentrations are $1.0 \ \mu g/L$ or higher in the main body of San Francisco Bay, then within 90 days of the notification, commence actions to identify and abate cyanide sources responsible for the elevated ambient concentrations, report on the progress and effectiveness of the actions taken, and provide a schedule for actions to be taken within the next 12 months.
-With next annual pollution prevention report due February 28 (at least 90 days following notification) 4.
+If the plant influent cyanide concentration exceeds 4.2 μg/L, the Discharger shall collect a follow-up sample within 5 days of becoming aware of the laboratory results.
+If the results of the follow-up sample also exceed 4.2 μg/L, then a "significant cyanide discharge" is occurring.
+Implementation shall be ongoing following Executive Officer notification under Task 1

+Task Compliance Date 3.
+Implement Additional Measures If the Regional Water Board notifies the Discharger that ambient monitoring shows cyanide concentrations are 1.0 μg/L or higher in the main body of San Francisco Bay, then within 90 days of the notification, commence actions to identify and abate cyanide sources responsible for the elevated ambient concentrations, report on the progress and effectiveness of the actions taken, and provide a schedule for actions to be taken within the next 12 months.
+With next annual pollution minimization program report due February 28 (at least 90 days following notification) 4.
 Report Status of Cyanide Control Program Submit an annual report documenting cyanide control program implementation and addressing the effectiveness of actions taken, including any additional cyanide controls required by Task 3, above, and provide a schedule for actions to be taken within the next 12 months.
-With annual pollution prevention report due February 28 each year c.
-Corrective Measures to Eliminate Blending and Reduce Use of Emergency Outfall.
-The Discharger shall implement the following tasks to eliminate blending and reduce use of the emergency outfall:
+Annually, with annual pollution minimization program report due February 28 each year